zkzoomer/zksm/binary/README.md

     \textrm{byte}_{in0} \, \star \, \textrm{byte}_{in1} = \textrm{byte}_{out}
 $$

 where $\star$ is one of the possible operations.
-Since we are dealing with 256-bit values, these operations are carried out in cycles of 32 steps.
 Internally, these 256-bit values are represented using a total of 8 registries, each 32-bits in capacity, as was covered earlier.
+The operations are carried out in cycles of 16 steps, with each step verifying two bytes.
+The final result of the operation is finally reflected on every 17th row, that is, the start of the next operation.
 The Main SM will check on the result of the computation of the Binary SM via a Plookup that is only performed when the cycles of the Binary SM are completed.

+The verification cycle works its way from the least significant byte towards the most significant.
+As an 8-bit chunk of the operation gets verified, its _contribution_ towards the final values ($a$, $b$, and $c$) gets added up.
+After the cycle is completed, we will have on the $a$, $b$ and $c$ registers the resulting verified operation: this is the row that is _injected_ into the Main SM via a plookup.

 ## The Main State Machine

 The Main State Machine delegates any binary instructions to the Binary State Machine.
 These are operations between two input values, always taken from the $A$ and $B$ registries (which, as covered, are made up of 8 different 32-bit registries each, for a total of 256-bits per registry).
 The Binary SM executes and verifies the operation, and later _injects_ the result to the $OP$ registry.
 If the result exceeds the allocated 256-bit value, it also updates the $\textrm{carry}$ registry, setting it to $1$.

+---
+> ⚠️ &nbsp; **NOTE**
+>
+> The Main SM uses the results of the binary operation directly, and simply delegates its verification to the Binary SM.
+---

 ### Extending the Program Counter — $JMP$, $JMPN$, $JMPC$, and $JPMZ$